Si-ri-sha/js_routemap/README.md

-# js_routemap 🚀
+# 🚀 js_routemap

-> A structured journey through JavaScript problems - from basics to advanced.
+> A structured journey through JavaScript problems – from basics to advanced.

+---

+## 📘 About

-## This repo is my personal learning space to explore JavaScript concepts and problem-solving.
+This repo is my personal learning space to explore JavaScript concepts and improve my problem-solving skills.

-I am actively fetching concepts and problems from various online sources, would mention the source inside the file accordingly!.
+I actively pick concepts and challenges from various online sources and will mention the source inside each file where applicable.

-Topics covered so far:

-##js_routemap/

-string/
---> palindrom.js [Check Boolean on a string whether palindrom or not] --> reverse_a_string.js [Reverse a given string]

-##Author:

-Siri TH
-"Learning one bug at a time!"